amina-ibrahim2/3-Tier-AWS-Architecture/README.md

 ### Redundancy

-- **Multiple Instances**: By running multiple instances of each tier, the architecture can continue to operate even if one instance fails.
-This is achieved by having redundant instances of web servers, application servers, and database replicas.
+- **Multiple Instances**: By running multiple instances in each tier, the architecture can continue to operate even if one instance fails.
-- **Failover Mechanisms**: In the Data Tier, databases can be configured with failover mechanisms where a secondary database instance can take over if the primary instance fails.
+- **Failover Mechanisms**: In the Data Tier, if the main database fails, a backup database can automatically take over.

 ### Fault Tolerance

 - **Isolation of Tiers**: Each tier is isolated from the others.
 If an issue arises in one tier, it does not directly affect the other tiers.
 For example, a failure in the Application Tier does not bring down the web servers in the Presentation Tier or the databases in the Data Tier.
-- **Automated Recovery**: Cloud providers like AWS offer services that can automatically recover instances, replace unhealthy ones, and maintain the desired state of the architecture, contributing to overall fault tolerance.
+- **Automated Recovery**: AWS offer services that can automatically recover instances, replace unhealthy ones, and maintain the desired state of the architecture, contributing to overall fault tolerance.

 ## Project Structure

-- **provider.tf**: Configures the AWS provider.
+- Configure the AWS provider.
-- **networking.tf**: Defines VPC, subnets, internet gateway, and route tables.
+- Define VPC, subnets, internet gateway, and route tables.
-- **security_groups.tf**: Defines security groups for each tier.
+- Define security groups for each tier.
-- **instances.tf**: Launches EC2 instances for the web, application, and database servers.
+- Launch EC2 instances for the web, application, and database servers.
-- **outputs.tf**: Provides the output variables such as public and private IPs of the instances.
+- Provide the output variables such as public and private IPs of the instances.

 ## How to Deploy